Devonté Hynes

 EO

 And then you stay with Dev until 1:00 a.m.
-But also can you speak about the actual creative process?
-Because, selfishly, one of my favorite songs you guys made for True is “Bad Girls.”
+But can you talk about the actual creative process?
+Selfishly, one of my favorite songs you two made for True is “Bad Girls.”
 But you originally recorded that demo for Terrible, right?

 DH

 Yes.
-It was on the 7-inch record I released and then we redid it.
-Solange had the crazy idea of bringing someone in to play bass, because I was doing this really intense slap bass on the demo, and she suggested bringing in Verdine White from Earth, Wind & Fire, so he came in and played bass.
+It was on a 7-inch I released, and then we redid it.
+Solange had the wild idea to bring someone in to play bass, because I was doing this really intense slap bass on the demo.
+She suggested bringing in Verdine White from Earth, Wind & Fire.
+So he came in and played bass.
 I was just like, “What the fuck?”
-I'll never forget this.
-And so he comes over and he’s learning the song at that moment so I had to hold the bass and play it and we were closer than you and I are now.
-We were head to head while the track was playing and he was just staring in my eyes.
+I’ll never forget it.
+He showed up and was learning the song in real time, so I had to hold the bass and play it—just to show him the part.
+We were closer than you and I are now—head to head while the track was playing—and he was just staring into my eyes.

 EO